robecor1/reedsy-challenge-node-backend/document-versioning/README.md

 - url: absolute uri to the CDN for the snapshot
 ````

-Option 1 is more efficient in disk space since we don't create another table just for snapshots and we can extract the information from the version itself, but option 2 offer more data integrity since the logic can be decoupled from the versioning logic.
+Option 1 is more efficient in disk space since we don't create another table just for snapshots, and we can extract the information from the version itself, but option 2 offer more data integrity since the logic can be decoupled from the versioning logic.

+### 6. Closing thoughts

+In the end we have the possibility of fetching the most current novel file from CDN as well as viewing past version and comparing them if needed using the `versions` table as well as the list of edits each one contains.
+Snapshots help reduce the processing speed of versions and the scale of the trade-off greatly depends on the frequency they are being created on.